logzio/logz-docs/_source/logzio_collections/_log-sources/ci-cd/jenkins.md

     Restart Jenkins for the changes to take effect.

-3. Configure Logstash Plugin in Jenkins
+3. Configure the plugin in Jenkins

     Log in to the Jenkins UI and navigate to **Manage Jenkins > Configure System**.